 - Expect about 2 weeks after payment is received for creation

 - Local pickup or delivery in zip code 52641 is included.
-Shipping is not available for this item.
+2 sizes are available for shipping: 6ft and 3ft with base.
 Please ask about delivery outside of Mt.
 Pleasant.

 - Any questions?
 Email me at annie.guldberg (at) gmail.com